Emurasoft/emurasoft.github.io/en/dlg/customize/mouse/index.md

 # Mouse page

-TheMouse page allows you to customize settings related to the mouse.
+The **Mouse** page allows you to customize settings related to the mouse.

 ## On Tabs - Middle Mouse Button Click drop-down list box